nvnx7/cato-blog/README.md

     Use git cli to clone this repo.

     ```shell
-    # create a new Gatsby site using the blog starter
     git clone https://github.com/theNvN/cato-blog.git
     ```

 2.  **Install dependencies.**

-    Install all required packages listed in `package.json`.
+    Navigate into site’s directory and install all required packages listed in `package.json`.

     ```shell
     cd cato-blog/